pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 ![The grocery-list app and its components in the DigitalOcean console](./in-the-console.png)

-Now try making a commit to your repository (any commit will do), and watch as the app redeploys automatically:
+Now try making a commit to your repository (any commit will do, but ideally one to the `frontend` or `backend` folder), and watch as the app redeploys automatically:

 ![App Platform rebuilding the app in response to a GitHub commit](./redeploying.png)